wri/comms-dev-documentation/wri.org/christian/splashify/README.txt

 WRI CUSTOMIZATION NOTES
 -----------------------

-Custom work is in 2 parts: the file /js/custom.js and the following CSS additions to the stie theme file:
+Custom work is in 2 parts: the file /js/custom.js and the following CSS additions to the site theme file:

 /* adjustments for splashify modal to appear over content */
 #colorbox { z-index: 3000; top: 180px !important; max-width: 100%; }